Library Fact Sheets

 375th Air Mobility Wing

 The 375th Air Mobility Wing is the installation's host wing.
-It is made up of four groups (the 375th Operations Group, the 375th Mission Support Group, the 375th Medical Group, and the 375th Communications Group) and eleven staff agencies.
+It is made up of four groups--the 375th Operations; Mission Support; Medical and Communications Groups--as well as 14 staff agencies.

 Additionally, the group develops emerging technology procedures for integration into U.S. Air Force flight operations and conducts worldwide combat flight inspections on Federal Aviation Administration-owned aircraft.
 Finally, the group has responsibility for C/NC-21A aircraft maintenance, operations support for deployment of combat-ready aircrews and aircraft worldwide, and all airfield operations and management, including air traffic control of the joint-use Scott AFB/Mid America Airport called home by three flying wings.